aws-amplify/amplify-cli/graphql-transform-tutorial.md

 1. First run the amplify add codegen command
 1. add query/mutation/subscription documents in your directory specified in the above setup (if you go with defaults, create query in <app>/graphql for ios)
 1. Run `amplify codegen generate`.
-For Android & iOS, this adds `schema.jso`n in `amplify/backend/introspections/`.
+For Android & iOS, this adds `schema.json` in `amplify/backend/introspections/`.
 For iOS, this also creates code `API.swift` at root level.

 # Examples to Get Started